 The batter is rich and thick and bakes up beautifully in a water bath.

-How to Make a King Cake Cheesecake
+How to Make This King Cake Cheesecake

 This cheesecake is made in 3 parts: